akim-13/notes/Boolean Logic and Circuits.md

     5. Write down **the sum of resulting products**;
     6. **Factorise** if possible.

-    - **For example**, simplify the following formula or determine that it is already in the simplest form:
+    - For example, simplify the following formula or determine that it is already in the simplest form:
         $$ F = A + BC $$
         1. Write it down as a **SofP**:
         $$ F = ABC + ABC' + AB'C + AB'C' + A'BC $$